Research & Submission Opportunities

 Physical Exercise for Cognitive Rehabilitation of Patients With Bipolar Affective Disorder

-On May 30, 2025, the Medical Technology Enterprise Consortium (MTEC) published the Request for Project Proposals (RPP) MTEC-25-08-PTSDprediction on the MTEC website and a notice will be posted on http://www.sam.gov/ to notify interested parties.
+The Medical Technology Enterprise Consortium (MTEC) published the Request for Project Proposals (RPP) MTEC-25-08-PTSD prediction on the MTEC website and a notice will be posted on http://www.sam.gov/ to notify interested parties.
 This Request for Project Proposals will seek to utilize a robust prediction algorithm prototype to detect a risk for PTSD within the U.S Navy.
 The prototype model should leverage existing data sources (e.g., Defense Manpower Data Center, Military Health System Data Repository, Defense Organizational Climate Survey), incorporate cutting-edge machine learning/artificial intelligence techniques, and prioritize ethical considerations.
 The goal is to provide the Navy with a deployable data-driven capability to proactively identify at-risk Sailors, facilitate timely interventions, and mitigate the impact of PTSD on individual Sailors and the Fleet.

 Title: Notice of Special Interest (NOSI): Promoting Data Reuse for Health Research [NOT-OD-24-096]